claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 &nbsp;
 <h5>B2.
 NEWEST ADDITIONS</h5>

-- The OpenDrift configuration is now set in the _setup_ script:
+- The OpenDrift configuration is now set in the _setup_ script using the following dictionary:

 ```python
 # ---------------------------- OCEANDRIFT CONFIG ----------------------------- #